 If you have a sufficient balance, your premiums will be paid automatically from your Accounts on a monthly basis.
+Health Insurance premiums will be deducted first from the balance of your Employer-Contribution Account and, if an insufficient balance remains, then from your Employee After-Tax Contribution Account.
 If there is an insufficient balance in your Accounts, the premiums will be drawn from a personal bank account that you designate.
 You will be required to complete documentation so that the premium payment is drawn automatically from your designated bank account whenever the balance in your Accounts is insufficient.